-This sweet and creamy cardamom rice pudding features a rich custard and great flavor from ground cardamom and tart raspberries.
+This baked custard rice pudding is rich, sweet and creamy and has great flavor from ground cardamom and tart raspberries.
 It’s a delicious dessert and also a great way to use up leftover rice!

 For more deliciously fruity spring dessert flavors, check out this raspberry custard with lime zest and crystallized ginger.